mkomod/svb.exp/README.md

 ```
 svb.exp/
-├── data		# compressed datasets
+├── data		# datasets
 ├── figures		# saved figure (initially empty)
-├── logs		# logs for scripts
 ├── R			# R code for experiments
-├── RData		# saved results
+└── RData		# saved results
-└── scripts		# cluster scripts
 ```

 ## Simulation study

 All simulations can be replicated by running

 **Highly recommended that these scripts are ran on a cluster**.
-Accompanying PBS scripts can be found under `scripts/`

 ```
 Rscript R/simulations/01-mcmc_comparison.R